-A wildcard SSL certificate is considered as an option when looking to secure multiple subdomains within the same domain name.
-These certificates, using a wildcard character (*) in the domain name field, secure numerous subdomains (hosts) linked to the same base domain.
+A wildcard SSL certificate is considered an option when looking to secure multiple subdomains within the same domain name.
+These certificates use a wildcard character (*) in the domain name field to secure numerous subdomains (hosts) linked to the same base domain.

-For example, a standard wildcard certificate issued to *.domain.com will secure www.domain.com, mail.domain.com, info.domain.com, etc. but it will not secure mail.test.com.
+For example, a standard wildcard certificate issued to *.domain.com will secure www.domain.com, mail.domain.com, info.domain.com, etc., but does not secure mail.test.com.

 The Subject Alternative Name (SAN) must be a wildcard domain (for example, *.yourdomain.com) or based on your listed wildcard domains.
 For example, if one of your wildcard domains is *.example.com, then you may use www.example.com, but not mail.secure.com.
 An exception is a Secure Site Pro SSL certificate which secures both the domains.

 By default, the requested certificate is assumed to be installed in all matching domains.
-However, for every DigiCert-supported web server, there are rules that require the certificate to be installed only on the qualified domains.
+However, for every DigiCert-supported web server, some rules require the certificate to be installed only on the qualified domains.

 When the automation request arrives, the server finds the matching server blocks based on the CN or SAN used in the request.